Parallel in time partially explicit splitting scheme for high contrast linear multiscale diffusion problems: Preliminaries

 One can terminate the parareal algorithm if the maximum number of iterations is met ($k=n_{\text{max}}$), or if

 where $\epsilon$ is a given tolerance.

 Notice that the evolution of the fine solver $\mathcal{F}$ only requires the initial value $u_{n}^{k}$, which depends on the previous iteration.
-Therefore, for each $k$, the $\mathcal{F}$ can be computed in parallel. \\ The solution of \eqref{eqnAg} converges under suitable assumptions, i.e., $u_{n}^{k}\rightarrow u_{n}^{*}$, where $u_{n}^{*}$ is the solution obtained from $\mathcal{F}$ with time step $\delta t$ throughtout the whole temporal domain.
+Therefore, for each $k$, the $\mathcal{F}$ can be computed in parallel \cite{reference20,reference35}. \\ The solution of \eqref{eqnAg} converges under suitable assumptions, i.e., $u_{n}^{k}\rightarrow u_{n}^{*}$, where $u_{n}^{*}$ is the solution obtained from $\mathcal{F}$ with the time step $\delta t$ throughout the temporal domain.